BianChang/HEMIT-DATASET/README.md

 ## Code Availability

-The code for implementation of the dual-branch method can be accessed at: [Anonymous code for paper review](https://anonymous.4open.science/r/HEMIT-DualBranch-Blind/)
+The code for implementation of the dual-branch method can be accessed at: [Anonymous code for paper review](https://anonymous.4open.science/r/HEMIT-DualBranch-Blind/).

 Note that the code is for review purposes only and we will release the final version upon camera-ready version of the paper.

 ## References

-[1] Bian, Chang, et al. "ImmunoAIzer: a deep learning-based computational framework to characterize cell distribution and gene mutation in tumor microenvironment."
+[1] Bian, Chang, et al. "ImmunoAIzer: a deep learning-based computational framework to characterize cell distribution and gene mutation in tumour microenvironment."
 Cancers 13.7 (2021): 1659.

 [2] Isola, Phillip, et al. "Image-to-image translation with conditional adversarial networks."
 Proceedings of the IEEE conference on computer vision and pattern recognition.
 2017.